Daniel-B-Tufvesson/speech-act-classifier/README.md

 ## Classifying with Embeddings
 Currently, there is no script for tagging entire corpora similar to the rule-based classifier above.
-However, if you only want integrate it with your code, you can use the [`embedding.py`](speechact/classifier/embedding.py) module.
+However, if you only want to integrate it with your code, you can use the [`embedding.py`](speechact/classifier/embedding.py) module.